 A given test case should be able to run independently of other test cases.
 As much as possible, a test case should not be dependent on the outcome of an earlier test.
 For example, a test case that verifies payment processing for a web store should not be dependent on a previous test case that puts items in a user’s shopping cart.
 Keeping your test cases independent will not only make your tests easier to maintain, but will also allow you to take advantage of parallel or distributed execution.
 However, if you do find that a test case dependency is unavoidable, then use the available features of your test automation framework to ensure that the dependent tests are executed in the proper order.

-Create automated tests that are resistant to UI changes.
+Design automated tests to be immune to UI changes.

 To keep your automated tests working even when there are changes in the user interface, don’t rely on location coordinates to find a UI object.
 In addition, if you are testing a web application, avoid relying on the HTML structure of the page or dynamic IDs to locate UI elements.
 Ideally, the developers of your AUT will include unique IDs for the UI elements in your application.
 But even if they don’t, the Ranorex Spy tool automatically applies best practices in UI element identification to help make your tests more stable.